Cookie Policy

 Driving Question: Why do we live in a world of nation-states?

-1. Understand the origin and effects of nationalism on human communities including its role in political revolutions and the formation of new nation-states.
+1. Use evidence to understand the origins and effects of nationalism on human communities and political revolutions.

-3. Use close-reading skills to analyze how nationalism affected different societies and ethnic groups during this period.
+2. Use the historical thinking practice of comparison to analyze how nationalism affected different societies and ethnic groups during this era.

 STEP 2